profgaelle/profgaelle-website-2024/content/teaching/index.md

   *A hands-on workshop exploring circular design principles and product redesign*

 ### Coming Soon
-- Future workshops and resources will be added here
+- Future workshops and resources will be added here.

 ## Using These Resources
 These materials are shared to support learning and teaching in applied behavioural sciences.